 Professional risk first: if you give advice to customers as part of your business, your professional risk is that something could go wrong and a client could sue you for damages, or refuse to pay you, or both.
 This is where professional indemnity insurance comes in (sometimes called PI).

 Professional indemnity insurance will provide financial protection if you make a mistake (or are accused of making a mistake) in the services you have provided to your client and are sued by that client as a result.
 In days gone by professional indemnity was the preserve of lawyers and accountants, but increasingly it’s seen as essential insurance for any professional business.
+Understanding how this cover can protect your business and how your actions can lead to a indemnity claim being made against you, is hugely important for business owners and managers.
+If you have any knowledge gaps, make sure you check our our FAQ detailing what professional indemnity insurance is and how it can work for your business.

 How much is enough?